sassoftware/viya4-iac-k8s/docs/user/OpenStackHPOSUsage.md

 # Kubeconfig — DAC uses this to talk to the cluster
 KUBECONFIG: "/config/kubeconfig"                # fixed container path — do not change

+## 3rd Party

+### Ingress Controller
+# This cluster uses Contour as the ingress controller.
+V4_CFG_INGRESS_TYPE: "contour"

+# Contour's Envoy proxy gets a LoadBalancer-type Service that consumes one IP
+# from your cluster_lb_addresses pool.
+Set externalTrafficPolicy to match your
+# load balancer type:
+#   kube_vip  → Cluster
+#   metallb   → Local
+CONTOUR_CONFIG:
+  envoy:
+    service:
+      externalTrafficPolicy: Cluster  # adjust to Local if using metallb
+      # loadBalancerIP: <first-lb-pool-ip>  # optional: pin Envoy to specific IP

+### CAS LoadBalancer (optional)
+# If you want CAS to be reachable externally via its own LoadBalancer Service,
+# enable the option below.
+This consumes a second IP from cluster_lb_addresses.
+# Ensure your pool has enough IPs (allocate-vip.sh defaults to LB_COUNT=5).
+# V4_CFG_CAS_ENABLE_LOADBALANCER: true
 ```

 > ⚠️ `JUMP_SVR_PRIVATE_KEY` and `KUBECONFIG` are **container-internal paths** — these